The Sabbath Stones

-The Sabbath Stones (1996) is a compilation album of Black Sabbath songs taken from albums ranging from 1983's Born Again to 1995's Forbidden.
-It was never formally released in the US or Canada, and was the last album to be released by Black Sabbath with I.R.S.
-Records.
+The Sabbath Stones is a compilation album by the English heavy metal band Black Sabbath, released on 29 April 1996, through I.R.S.
+Records as a European exclusive.
+The recording mostly features songs taken from the Tony Martin era of the band, while also featuring tracks from Born Again, Seventh Star, and Dehumanizer.
+It was the final album to be released by Black Sabbath under the I.R.S. label.

 Album information

 The album was created solely to fulfill Black Sabbath's contract with I.R.S.
 It included a short story about Black Sabbath which had some mistakes, including the misspelling of Vinny Appice's name on the front cover of the CD as "Vinnie", a mistake which also appeared on both the Mob Rules and Live Evil sleeves.

 This compilation features at least one song from each of the eight Black Sabbath albums released from 1983 until 1995.
 This period covers all five studio albums released by the band with lead singer Tony Martin, one studio album with lead singer Ian Gillan, one with Glenn Hughes and one with Ronnie James Dio.

 The version of "Headless Cross" that appears on this album starts with the last few seconds of the track "The Gates of Hell" (Which precedes "Headless Cross" on the Headless Cross album) before the opening drum line.

-‘Loser Gets It All’, according to the liner notes in the album, was supposedly one of Tony Iommi’s favorite tracks to both perform and write.
+"Loser Gets It All", according to the liner notes in the album, was supposedly one of Tony Iommi’s favorite tracks to both perform and write.
 It was recorded during the Forbidden sessions, but only appeared on the Japanese version of the album.